-The Big Easy, one of the most unique cities in the United States.
+The Big Easy, one of the unique cities in the United States.
 New Orleans is diverse in culture, food, and music.
-Live music fill the streets day and night.
+Live music fills the streets day and night.
 Which makes New Orleans full of attractions for both families and party goers.
 Here are the 12 things to do in New Orleans.

 12 Things To Do In New Orleans

 **These are affiliate links which will earn me a small commission if you purchase through this link.
 I thank you for your support.
 Read my disclosure, you can check it out here.

 New Orleans, City Park:

 One of the best parks in the city, which stretches an amazing 1,300 square feet.
 Created in 1854.
 City park is the nation’s oldest urban park.
 A great place to take your family for a picnic.
 Enriched with oak trees.
 City park gives plenty of shade from the sun.
 With a golf course, and plenty of tennis courts.
 This place is a athletes dream.
 From jogging, biking, or taking a stroll.